saitejesh-cyber/trust-before-intelligence-book/manuscript/06_chapter_5_intelligence_layers.md

 ---

-## PART 4: LAYER 4—INTELLIGENCE (RAG + LLM)
+## PART 4: LAYER 4 - INTELLIGENCE (RAG + LLM)

 ### Teaching Agents to Respond Intelligently

-Layer 4 is the complete intelligence pipeline—the system that transforms user queries into grounded, accurate responses through retrieval-augmented generation with large language model integration.[8]
+Layer 4 is the complete intelligence pipeline system that transforms user queries into grounded, accurate responses through retrieval-augmented generation with large language model integration.[8]
 This is not a single technology but an orchestrated workflow encompassing seven stages: query understanding, embedding generation, hybrid retrieval, reranking, context assembly, LLM generation, and semantic caching.

 **Critical Architectural Note:** LLMs are part of Layer 4, not a separate layer.
 The 7-Layer Architecture represents infrastructure concerns, not technology lists.
-Layer 4's concern is "HOW agents understand and respond"—which requires the complete pipeline from query to response.
-Separating RAG from LLMs would be like separating a car's engine from its transmission—theoretically possible but architecturally incoherent.
+Layer 4's concern is "HOW agents understand and respond", which requires the complete pipeline from query to response.
+Separating RAG from LLMs would be like separating a car's engine from its transmission, theoretically possible but architecturally incoherent.

-**Diagram 7: Layer 4—Complete Intelligence Pipeline**
+**Diagram 7: Layer 4 - Complete Intelligence Pipeline**

 ```mermaid
 graph TB